UNIFIED CONNECTIVITY [UCON] is the security framework for RFC-communication

 Regular Monitoring

-• UCON Cockpit: Utilize the UCON Cockpit (transaction UCONCOCKPIT) to continuously monitor all scenarios (RFC, Role Building, HTTP Whitelist).
+• UCON Cockpit: Utilize the UCON Cockpit (transaction UCONCOCKPIT) to continuously monitor all scenarios (RFC, Role Building, HTTP Allowlist).
 This tool allows you to track all external communications, identify unauthorized access attempts, and assess the performance of RFC calls.

 • Analyze Logs: Regularly review logs generated during the logging phase to spot trends, anomalies, or unusual activity patterns.
 This proactive approach helps you detect potential security breaches early.